 When is the best time to visit?

-Having lived in the Broughton Archipelago for more than 30 years we would say that it is always beautiful here.
+Having lived in the Broughton Archipelago for almost 40 years we would say that it is always beautiful here.
 Most people like to visit in June – September, when it is warm and they have a chance to see whales.

 April and May is also a nice time to visit.
 During these months, the Broughton is very quiet, virtually unoccupied by tourists, and the weather is starting to warm up, as spring awakens the vibrancy of both plant and animal life.

 October- March is our winter time, with south-east storms dominating.
 It is advisable to have a flexible schedule, as transportation between the lodge and Vancouver Island can easily be delayed, waiting for a break in the weather, and calm seas to cross.
 This is the time to test your rain gears effectiveness, and enjoy spending time spent beside the crackling wood-fire, and see first-hand why this is area is called temperate rain forest.
 Regardless of which season you choose to visit in you will be able to explore the area by kayak and enjoy the beauty of nature.

 What kinds of wildlife will we see?